w3f/polkadot-wiki/docs/learn-governance.md

 ![](assets/governance/approval-vote.png)

-Currently there is 13 seats on the council.
+Currently there are 13 seats on the council.
 All stakeholders are free to signal their approval of any of the registered candidates.

 Council elections are handled by the same [Phragmén election](learn-phragmen) process that selects